-A layout is a view file which surround the templates and we can use the layout across many controller and actions too.
+A layout is a view file which surrounds the templates and we can use the layout across many controller and actions too.

 We have a controller